Taiping Rebellion: Names

 More colloquially, the Chinese called the Taiping some variant of Long-Hairs (長毛鬼、長髪鬼、髪逆、髪賊), because they did not shave their foreheads and braid their hair into a queue as Qing subjects were obligated to do, allowing their hair to grow long.
-In the 19th century, Western observers, depending on their ideology, referred to the Taiping as the "revolutionaries", "insurgents" or "rebels".
-In English, the Heavenly Kingdom of Peace has often been shortened to simply the Taipings, from the word "Peace" in the Heavenly Kingdom of Peace, but it was never a term that either the Taipings or their enemies used to refer to them.

-History

-Origins
+Background

 During the 19th century, the Qing dynasty experienced a series of famines, natural disasters, economic problems and defeats at the hands of foreign powers.
 Farmers were heavily overtaxed, rents rose dramatically, and peasants started to desert their lands in droves.
 The Qing military had recently suffered a disastrous defeat in the First Opium War, while the Chinese economy was severely impacted by a trade imbalance caused by the large-scale and illicit importation of opium.
 Banditry became common, and numerous secret societies and self-defense units formed, all of which led to an increase in small-scale warfare.

-Meanwhile, the population of China had increased rapidly, nearly doubling between 1766 and 1833, while the amount of cultivated land was stable.
-The government, commanded by ethnic Manchus, had become increasingly corrupt.
-It was weak in the southern regions where local clans dominated.
-Anti-Manchu sentiments were strongest in southern China among the Hakka community, a Han Chinese subgroup.
+Meanwhile, the population of China had nearly doubled between 1766 and 1833, while the amount of cultivated land remained the same.
+The government, commanded by ethnic Manchus, had become increasingly corrupt, and was weak in southern regions where local clans dominated.
+Anti-Manchu sentiment was strongest in southern China among the Hakka community, a Han Chinese subgroup.
 Meanwhile, Christian missionaries were active.